World3: Agricultural system

 The simplest useful view of this system is that land and fertilizer are used for farming, and more of either will produce more food.
 In the context of the model, since land is finite, and industrial output required to produce fertilizer and other agricultural inputs can not keep up with demand, there necessarily will be a food collapse at some point in the future.

 Nonrenewable resources system

 The nonrenewable resource system starts with the assumption that the total amount of resources available is finite (about 110 times the consumption at 1990s rates for the World3/91 model).
 These resources can be extracted and then used for various purposes in other systems in the model.
 An important assumption that was made is that as the nonrenewable resources are extracted, the remaining resources are increasingly difficult to extract, thus diverting more and more industrial output to resource extraction.

+The model combines all possible nonrenewable resources into one aggregate variable, nonrenewable_resources.
+This combines both energy resources and non-energy resources.
+Examples of nonrenewable energy resources would include oil and coal.
+Examples of material nonrenewable resources would include aluminum and zinc.
+This assumption allows costless substitution between any nonrenewable resource.
+The model ignores differences between discovered resources and undiscovered resources.

+The model assumes that as greater percentages of total nonrenewable resources are used, the amount of effort used to extract the nonrenewable resources will increase.